communitales/status-bus/README.md

 Send status messages to a central status bus.

 The content of the status can be displayed in the UI or logged into a file.
-So any class of the application is able to send messages to the UI.
+So any service class of the application is able to send messages to the UI.

 ## Setup